python-postgres/fe/postgresql/documentation/driver.rst

  ``Connection.proc(procedure_id)``
   Create a `postgresql.api.StoredProcedure` object referring to a stored procedure on the database.
-The returned object will provide a `collections.Callable` interface to the stored procedure on the server.
+The returned object will provide a `collections.abc.Callable` interface to the stored procedure on the server.
 See `Stored Procedures`_ for more information.

  ``Connection.statement_from_id(statement_id)``